ajaynyayapathi/Gmail-AI-Threat-Scanner/README.md

 **Gmail AI Threat Scanner**

+_NOTE: This is best suited for personal or individual gmail instances ONLY and NOT for enterprise deployment._

 A lightweight, zero-infra Gmail security extension built using Google Apps Script.
 It monitors incoming emails, extracts metadata, and runs real-time anomaly analysis using low-latency AI models via API.

 It operates in two modes simultaneously: